nchagti/AnkiDeckBuilder/README.md

 11. For each subdeck, change the daily new word limit and daily review limit, making sure that the limit for the bingos is greater than that for the JQXZ words, and the limit for the JQXZ words is greater than the limit for all other words in your third subdeck.
 This will ensure that you're seeing **more** high probability words than you see JQXZ words, and **more** JQXZ words than all other words.

 12. Make sure that the daily new word limit and review limit for the main deck **either totals or is more than the limits for the subdecks combined**.
+I recommend setting the review count to 9999 (so you don't miss out on any reviews that are due) and adjusting the number of New Cards to manage the workload.
 Suspend low-priority words or change the daily new word limit for the subdeck with all other words to 0 until you're ready to study them.

 Adding more questions to existing decks later?
 No problem.
 Just import another `.apkg` file using the **same Deck name** to append words to an existing deck.